hcorta/REW-electron-boilerplate/README.md

 </p>

-## Minimal Electron, React and Webpack boilerplate
+## Electron, React and Webpack boilerplate

-Minimal Electron, React, PostCSS and Webpack boilerplate to help you get started with building your next app.
+Electron, React, PostCSS and Webpack boilerplate to help you get started with building your next app.

 ### Table of contents